-- 1. All students of the University are required to submit to an annual medical examination at the beginning of the session.
+1. All students of the University are required to submit to an annual medical examination at the beginning of the session.
 Women students will be examined at Shirreff Hall; men students at the Public Health Clinic.
 Lists indicating appointments will be posted early in the session.
-Failure to keep appointments promptly will be regarded as a breach of University discipline. - 2.
-This service provides for the following: - (a) A medical examination at the beginning of the session; with subsequent fluoroscopic examination of chest. - (b) Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p. m. daily. - (c) Such medicines (except antitoxic sera, insulin, and other unusual preparations and dressings as may be prescribed. - (d) Testing for susceptibility to diphtheria and scarlet fever, and immunization against either one of these diseases where required. - 3.
-The service does not provide for the following: - (a) Surgical operations; - (b) Specialist's treatment; - (c) Special nursing;
+Failure to keep appointments promptly will be regarded as a breach of University discipline.

+2. This service provides for the following:

+(a) A medical examination at the beginning of the session; with subsequent fluoroscopic examination of chest.

+(b) Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p.m. daily.

 It is to be distinctly understood that the regulations regarding courses of study, examinations, fees, etc., contained in this Calendar are intended for the current year only.
-Nor does the University hold itself bound to adhere absoutely to the curriculum and conditions laid down.
+Nor does the University hold itself bound to adhere absolutely to the curriculum and conditions laid down.